Search results for

 Our objective measurements lend credence to the Sony MDR-7506’s reputation as a good set of studio headphones for the last few decades.
 Its frequency response deviates a little from our target curve, with an under-emphasis between 150Hz and 400Hz (to a maximum of 7dB a hair above 200Hz) and exaggeration between 2500Hz and 5000Hz of around 5dB.
 Otherwise, the highs tend to max out around 5dB of our target curve, save for the steep roll off above 10kHz.

-The EarFun Wave Pro are the best for travel or commuting
+The EarFun Wave Pro excel for travel or commuting

 The EarFun Wave Pro headphones next to an audio cable and headphone case.